 Some of the items on display include Larry Fine’s driver’s license and Columbia Studios ID card, the “flying submarine tank” prop from The Three Stooges in Orbit, the jackets worn on stage by the Stooges during their live shows from the 1960s, rare and candid photos, a Three Stooges Arcade Game, vintage movie posters, novelty items like bowling balls and even toilet paper (!), and a floor dedicated to Stooge-inspired artwork.
 There is also a life-size sculpture of the Three Stooges, and a chance for you to test your Stooge trivia knowledge at one of the interactive displays.

-It’s important to note, unless you are going on a Thursday, when the Stoogeum is open 10am-3pm, it’s only open by appointment on any other day.
-Still, despite the limited hours, this is a must-do for any Three Stooges fan, film buff, or comedy lover… and an impressive, fun hidden gem for the rest of us.
+It’s important to note, that the Stoogeum is ONLY open 10 am-3 pm every Thursday; it’s only open by appointment on any other weekday.
+Still, despite the limited hours, this is a must-do for any Three Stooges fan, film buff, or comedy lover to kick off a long weekend… and an impressive, fun hidden gem for the rest of us.

-- Hours: Open every Thursday 10am-3pm, and by appointment only on any other day.
+- Hours: Open every Thursday 10am-3pm, and by appointment only on any other weekday

 - Visitor tips: The Stoogeum is always great, but the best time to visit is during a Three Stooges Fan Club meeting (usually in the Spring).
 There is an open-house and you may get to meet some of the relatives of the Stooges, or supporting cast members.
 The Stoogeum is completely wheelchair-accessible